ellawang44/Breidablik/README.md

 ```
 python -m pytest
 ```
 If all tests pass with no warnings, then the installation was successful.
+If you have installed this package through `pip`, you can still run the tests, but instead this will need to be done in the `breidablik` folder installed by `pip`.

 ## Getting Started
 See the examples at https://breidablik.readthedocs.io/en/latest/Getting%20Started.html#examples

+## License and Citation
+These data are still preliminary and will be presented in a forthcoming paper (Wang et al.).
+As they are still in a testing stage, please contact me (xi.wang3@anu.ed.au) if you use them.
+I am interested in how you use the data and if you find any issues.
+Even if everything seems to work fine, I'd still be interested in hearing from you.